 4. Optimize Ads for Specific Actions

-How to Set Up the Facebook Pixel
+How to configure the Meta Pixel

 Step 1: Create a Facebook Pixel